nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_overview.md

 tags: [mesh, itk3, use-case, send-document]
 sidebar: senddocument_sidebar
 permalink: senddocument_fedcon_overview.html
-summary: "Overview of the use case to send a consultation report to the registered practice of a patient"
+summary: "Overview of the use case to send a Consultation Summary Report to the registered practice of a patient"
 ---

 ## Introduction ##